gustavares/cos-tutorial/TUTORIAL.md

 └── package-lock.json
 ```

-Then create the two extra files that we are going to need later: `routes.js` and `cos.js`:
+Then create the three extra files that we are going to need later: `routes.js`, `cos.js`, and `.env`:

 ```
 server